kadoreiqi/maths-quiz/README.md

 2. more random question format is generated

 rocket is also an interesting python script game as it will show exactly how far the scale the rocket flew entered by the player.

+andre naming convention is because this entire series of game is specifically designed for my tuition student, Andre.